Hammond Facts and Figures

-The Southeastern Channel began July 9, 2002 and is Southeastern Louisiana University's Television Channel.
-With high-quality production and programming as its staple, the Southeastern Channel has already won over 70 national and international awards in the past four years, and is the first university channel in state history to have won an Emmy.
+The Southeastern Channel began July 9, 2002 and is Southeastern Louisiana University's television channel.
+With high-quality production and programming as its staple, the Southeastern Channel has already won over 70 national and international awards, and is the first university channel in state history to have won an Emmy.
 Led by an international award-winning staff, some with decades of experience at the national television network level, the Southeastern Channel produces over 600 hours of fresh original programming each year.
 The channel airs over 100 hours of original programming each week, roughly 90 percent of its 24/7 schedule.
 Of the 1,000-plus hours of telecourses airing each year, 95 percent have been originally produced using Southeastern faculty.
 Each lecture for these telecourses has been archived on the Southeastern Channel's website for "Video on Demand" accessibility.
 A "Live Webcast" broadcasts 24/7 from the Southeastern Channel website as well.

-Since July 1, 2007, Hammond began a public bus system that has been very successful.
-The bus runs Monday to Friday, from 7:00 am to 5:00 pm.
+Bus System - Since July 1, 2007, Hammond began a public bus system that has been very successful.
+The bus runs Monday to Friday, from 7a.m. to 5p.m.
 The bus begins by the Hammond Airport and gradually makes its way through the rest of the city, stopping at over 50 locations including stops at Southeastern Louisiana University, Hammond Square Mall, and Downtown Hammond.

-A major part of Hammond's success can be drawn from its proximity to two heavily travelled interstate highways: Interstate 12, which runs from Baton Rouge to Slidell and interstate 55, which runs from Laplace (near New Orleans) to Chicago, Illinois.
+Highways - A major part of Hammond's success can be drawn from its proximity to two heavily travelled interstate highways: Interstate 12, which runs from Baton Rouge to Slidell and Interstate 55, which runs from Laplace (near New Orleans) to Chicago, Illinois.

 Two U.S. Highways serve the city of Hammond.
-They are: U.S. Highway 51 (Morrison Boulevard) which parallels I-55 and goes through the city's western side, while U.S. Highway 190 (Thomas Street/Morris Avenue) parallels I-12 and goes through the city's commercial and downtown areas.
+They are: U.S. Highway 51 (Morrison Boulevard) which parallels I-55 and goes through the city's western side, and U.S. Highway 190 (Thomas Street/Morris Avenue) which parallels I-12 and goes through the city's commercial and downtown areas.